-Services not covered by Medicare Not covered under any condition Covered only under specific condition Full-time nursing care in your home. \checkmark Custodial care Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing.
-Homemaker services including basic household assistance, such as light housekeeping or light meal preparation.
-This plan may cover Homemaker services that is offered as a supplemental benefit, if specified in the Chapter 4 Benefit Chart.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Acupuncture • Available for people with chronic low back pain under certain circumstances.
+This plan may cover additional acupuncture if specified in the Chapter 4 Benefit Chart as a supplemental benefit.
 Any supplemental benefit offered is not covered under the Original Medicare program but as extra benefits under this MA plan.
-If the benefit is available you must use a provider who participates in our contracted network.
-Fees charged for care by your immediate relatives or members of your household. \checkmark Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
-Covered for all stages of reconstruction for a breast after a mastectomy, as well as for the unaffected breast to produce a symmetrical appearance.
+To utilize this benefit you must use a provider who participates in our Acupuncture network.
+Please contact Customer Service to locate a provider that is in the network.
+Cosmetic surgery or procedures • Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member. • Covered for all stages of reconstruction for a breast after a mastectomy, as well as for the unaffected breast to produce a symmetrical appearance.